 Every startup is unique and has its own limitations; embrace them!
 Maybe you have one dedicated customer service rep answering calls and returning emails, maybe it’s just you--or perhaps you have your whole team providing customer service à la carte.
 Don’t see these quirks as limitations; see them as an asset.
 You can provide personalized customer service through one-on-one, direct human interaction.
 You won’t mindlessly transfer people into interminable black holes of holding tones, or send auto-response emails that regurgitate cliche phrases and provide little-to-no information.

 How totallee does it: As a small business, not all of our team members are able to handle our customers needs.
-Enter Bryan, our customer service wizard.
-He makes it his personal duty to carefully listen and treat each person like a human being, and respond to any inquiries as quickly as possible.
+Enter Johanna, our customer service wizard.
+She makes it his personal duty to carefully listen and treat each person like a human being, and respond to any inquiries as quickly as possible.
 We understand each customer is unique and equally important to our success as a business and deserves quality service from someone who cares.
 Exceptional customer service needs to come from the right place--intentions matter.

 Create A Memorable Experience